 The Adviser is responsible for selecting the sub-adviser to each Morningstar Portfolio, subject to shareholder approval and applicable law, if appropriate.
 The Sub-Adviser has been engaged to manage the investments of each Morningstar Portfolio in accordance with such Portfolio's investment objective, policies and limitations and any investment guidelines established by the Adviser and the Board of Trustees.
 The Sub-Adviser is responsible, subject to the supervision and control of the Adviser and the Board of Trustees, for the recommendation of the purchase, retention and sale of primary Underlying ETFs and money market funds in the portion of each Morningstar Portfolio's investment portfolio under its management.
 The Adviser pays the Sub-Adviser an annual sub-advisory management fee of 0.15% based on such Portfolio's average daily net assets.
-The Adviser pays the sub-advisory management fee out of the management fee paid to the Adviser pursuant to the Morningstar Advisory Agreement.
+The Adviser pays the subadvisory management fee out of the management fee paid to the Adviser pursuant to the Morningstar Advisory Agreement.
 The sub-advisory management fee is paid on a monthly basis.
 The Morningstar Portfolios are not responsible for the payment of this sub-advisory management fee.

 Morningstar Investment Management LLC ("Morningstar Investment Management"), the Sub-Adviser for each Morningstar Portfolio, located at 22 W. Washington Street, Chicago, IL 60602, is a wholly owned subsidiary of Morningstar, Inc. and a leading authority on asset allocation with expertise in capital market expectations and portfolio implementation.
-Approaching portfolio construction from the top-down through a researchbased investment process, its experienced consultants and portfolio managers serve mutual fund firms, banks, brokerdealers and insurance companies worldwide.
-Morningstar Investment Management's methodologies and services address all investment phases, from accumulation to retirement and the transition between the two.
+Approaching portfolio construction from the top-down through a research-based investment process, its experienced portfolio managers serve mutual fund firms, investment advisers, banks, broker-dealers, insurance companies and other financial institutions.
 Rooted in academic research, Morningstar Investment Management's portfolio development process establishes the foundation for all of its investment management services.
-Bridging the gap between theory and practice, the process enables Morningstar Investment Management consultants and portfolio managers to build robust portfolios for institutions and investors based on sound asset allocation principles.
+Bridging the gap between theory and practice, the process enables Morningstar Investment Management portfolio managers to build portfolios for institutions and investors based on sound asset allocation principles.

-A discussion regarding the Board of Trustees' basis for approving the sub-advisory agreement with respect to each Morningstar Portfolio will be available in the Portfolios' semiannual shareholder report for the period ended June 30, 2019.
+A discussion regarding the Board of Trustees' basis for approving the sub-advisory agreement with respect to each Morningstar Portfolio are available in the Portfolios' semi-annual shareholder report for the period ended June 30, 2019.